How Much Compensation Can I Claim For Cancer Misdiagnosis Claims? 2020 – Update

 There are four main types of negligence claims.
 These are:

-- Comparative negligence: The victim is partially responsible for his predicament and the quantity of blame to be shared by the medical practitioner and the victim will be determined and compensation awarded accordingly.
+- Contributory negligence: The victim is partially responsible for their predicament.
+The quantity of blame to be shared by the medical practitioner and the victim will be determined and compensation awarded accordingly.

 - Vicarious liability: The claim is made against the hospital or clinic that employs the medical practitioner responsible for causing the alleged injury.